Banachek

 Chip Denman

 Chip Denman has been a director of the James Randi Educational Foundation since 2008 and has served as the statistician behind the Million Dollar Challenge since its start.
-He is a cofounder of the National Capital Area Skeptics in the D.C./Maryland/Virginia region.
-He is retired from the University of Maryland, where he created and taught the course “Science & Pseudoscience” for the University Honors Program.
+He is a cofounder of the National Capital Area Skeptics in the DC/Maryland/Virginia region.
+He is a statistician, now retired from the University of Maryland where he created and taught the course “Science & Pseudoscience” for the University Honors Program.

 Grace Denman